kykyjiji/Troubleshooting/Troubleshooting.md

 Q. I was looking for something that's easy to install and give anonymity and work on Windows.

 A. Installing the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en) probably would be the path of least resistance.

+Q. I see it's written in Python.
+Will it work on Windows.

+A1.
+Not at this time.
+Iptables is not native to Windows.

+A2.
+At the rate Microsoft is making Windows more Linux like, maybe in the future...